Put-in-Bay Diary October 2017 If You Missed It, Read It Here!

 Fri., Oct.
 13th – Missi Kowalski’s science class in doing a salamander survey in Cooper’s Woods.
 The group finds quite a few of these little guys.

 Put-in-Bay Diary-Sat., Oct.
 14th – 25 kegs of beer emptied at the Oktoberfest in the tent in the village park.
-Many island restaurants serve a large variety of German food, including brats, wiener schnitzel, sauerkraut, potato pancakes, spaetzle, apple dumplings, German Chocolate cake, cabbage rolls and sauerkraut balls.
+Many island restaurants serve a large variety of German food, including brats, wiener schnitzel, sauerkraut, potato pancakes, spaetzle, apple dumplings, German Chocolate cake, cabbage rolls, and sauerkraut balls.
 Great beer and loud German music are the order of the day.
-The Put-in-Bay volunteer firemen are on scene trying to assist with a boat that struck Buckeye Reef.
+The Put-in-Bay volunteer firemen are on the scene trying to assist with a boat that struck Buckeye Reef.

 Put-in-Bay Diary-Tues., Oct.
-17th – Aquamotion, yoga and duplicate bridge are on the busy Senior Center calendar.
+17th – Aquamotion, yoga, and duplicate bridge are on the busy Senior Center calendar.

 Wed., Oct.
 18th – Wed., Oct.
 18th – The removal of the mooring balls in the harbor signals it’s almost the end of the boating season.
-The Put-in-Bay Vol. Fire Dept. practice water rescues with the department airboat.
+The Put-in-Bay Vol. Fire Dept. practices water rescues with the department airboat.

 Thurs., Oct.
 19th – The Village Council’s Water & Sewer Committee meets to discuss rate and billing issues.
 Workers are working on the new landscaping for the entrance to the downtown park at the corner of Bayview and Hartford.
 Don and Rosi Stephens are celebrating their diamond (60th) wedding anniversary.
 Mark Mathys and his fishing team are in Cabo San Lucas Competing in the Bisbee’s Tournament.

 Fri., Oct.
-20th – The water temperature in the lake is about six degrees above normal for this time of year.
+20th – The water temperature in the lake is about six degrees above average for this time of year.
 Ken Farber from East Point and Larry Schrader from the West Shore sail to Middle Bass and enjoy pizza at the General Store on this gorgeous day.